Clpsplug/UniSwitcher/README.md

 ## supress warnings at `PerformSceneTransition`?

 Append `.Forget(Debug.LogException)` to the call.
 These warnings are because `PerformSceneTransition` is an async method.
-This is recommended since you can log exceptions should one gets thrown.
+This is recommended since you can safely log exceptions should one gets thrown.

 ```csharp
 PerformSceneTransition(new MyScene("path/to/scene.unity")).Forget(Debug.LogException);